 You’ll also leave here with the skills to communicate effectively, articulate your career preparation confidently and collaborate with others meaningfully.
 And in all things, we’ll help you work toward becoming a capable and trusted disciple of Jesus Christ.
 So whatever you do, you’ll be prepared to be the best you possible.

 LDS Business College programs are designed to prepare students to be capable and trusted disciples with market-ready skills.
 The College programs are not designed to meet educational requirements for a specific professional license or certification that is required for employment in an occupation in Utah or in any state, country or territory.

 How an Associate of Applied Science (AAS) Degree Works

 If your goal is to gain the skills to go right to work, an AAS degree in Cybersecurity could be the right fit.
 This 2-year degree provides you with the in-demand, hands-on skills to get a good-paying job in IT quickly.

 The AAS degree is not designed to transfer, although many of the course credits may be accepted by other institutions.
 It’s designed to prepare you for an entry-level position in a specific field, with no further education required to succeed.

-For further details about this and other degrees and certificates, please review your academic catalog.
+For further details about all degrees and certificates, please review your academic catalog.